commercialhaskell/stack/doc/tutorial/building_existing_projects.md

 ## The `stack init` command

 This new directory does not have a `stack.yaml` file, so we need to make one first.
-We could do it by hand, but let's be lazy instead with the `stack init`
+We could do it by hand, but let us be lazy instead with the `stack init`
 command:

 ~~~text